msalibian/STAT406/Lecture22/README.md

 qv2 <- quantile(v2, c(0.05, 0.25, 0.5, 0.75, 0.95))
 ```

-We can visualize the grid over the scatter plot of all the 2-dimensional projections of the data:
+We can visualize the grid of these 5 x 5 = 25 points over the scatter plot of all the 2-dimensional projections of the data (their coordinates on the principal components basis):

 ``` r
 qv <- expand.grid(qv1, qv2)